Environment and Climate Change

 Supporting local farming communities in Western Kenya to legally challenge a sugar company involved in polluting the River Kibos and the neighbouring farmlands that the community rely on.
 This project seeks justice on behalf of these communities and emphasises the impact of water pollution on people and their livelihoods, and the need for better implementation of environmental safeguards.

-ILP has entered into a partnership with TRAFFIC, one of the world’s leading anti-wildlife trafficking organisations, and has been asked to provide legal assistance on matters such as analysis of marine and wildlife trade legislation and capacity building for forest enforcement officials in various countries around the world, including India, China, Malaysia, Thailand, Indonesia, the Kavango-Zambezi region of sub-Saharan Africa, among others.
+ILP has entered into a partnership with TRAFFIC, one of the world’s leading anti-wildlife trafficking organisations, and has been asked to provide legal assistance on matters such as analysis of marine and wildlife trade legislation and capacity building for forest enforcement officials in various countries around the world, including China, Indonesia, Tanzania and sub-Saharan Africa, among others.